 It’s great to have a mobile device that holds music.
 But there is a downside — the mobile device usually has a tiny speaker (mono, even) with no “oomph” to speak of.
-But carrying around a portable speaker means two lousy things: 1) something bulkier than the mobile device that has to be carted, and 2) cables that not only have to be used, but stored away between uses, and 3) you’re not getting enough volume from them to make it worth all the trouble.
+But carrying around a portable speaker means three lousy things: 1) something bulkier than the mobile device that has to be carted, and 2) cables that not only have to be used, but stored away between uses, and 3) you’re not getting enough volume from them to make it worth all the trouble.
 What’s needed is a portable speaker set that obviates all these problems.
-Which is why using the DBEST Duo Bluetooth Rechargeable Mini-Speaker Set makes so much sense.
+This is why using the DBEST Duo Bluetooth Rechargeable Mini-Speaker Set makes so much sense.
 Other portable speakers with great sound can be found in our reviews of the Doss Soundbox and the iMainGo X.

 Start with the size — each of the two speakers is about the size of the bottom of a 4-ounce paper cup — a non-slippery, gripping, rubberized dull-black to stay unobtrusive, although there is a magenta-highlighted grill at one end.
 Each of the two speakers stands using a three legged-like bottom so the speaker grill faces up — the reason for the odd bottom design is that when they’re not being used, you mate the two ends together like a jigsaw puzzle to form what looks like, to me, to be one honkin’ big cold capsule.

 Okay, so they’re small and easy to transport — but how do you use them?
 With Bluetooth, of course.
-You’ve already charged the main speaker (it’s the one with the USB micro-socket) for about 3 hours earlier on a laptop, desktop or with a USB AC charger.
-Now push the “On” button on the side and two things happen: a blue LED illuminates from below, and a “beep/blap” Bluetooth-pairing sound emanates from the speaker.
+You’ve already charged the main speaker (it’s the one with the USB micro-socket) for about 3 hours earlier on a laptop, desktop, or with a USB AC charger.
+Now push the “On” button on the side and two things happen: a blue LED illuminates from below, and a “beep/blip” Bluetooth-pairing sound emanates from the speaker.
 Go to the Bluetooth section of your mobile device and find the new device name that now has appeared.
 Select it so the two are paired (in rare cases you might need to enter a “0000” password).
 That’s it.
 Now you can stream audio (mostly music, you’d think) to the speakers which are fully 2.1+EDR Bluetooth compatible.

 To get a stereo effect, you separate the two from each other.
-Rather than worry about how far apart to make them, this is dictated by the mini-jack audio cable that plugs into the main speaker’s output socket and then into the secondary speakers input socket (this is generic so you can buy a longer one than that which is included).
+Rather than worry about how far apart to make them, this is dictated by the mini-jack audio cable that plugs into the main speaker’s output socket and then into the secondary speaker’s input socket (this is generic so you can buy a longer one than that which is included).
 The distance between the mobile device and the speakers is unimportant — there’s about 40 feet of “wiggle room” — because it’s not like you’re going to put the speakers down and then walk away from them.

-For a good demo of the speakers overall sound quality, try listening to Shake It Up by the Cars — their stuff always has good stereo separation, so it’s a good test of this as well as the clarity of the vocals, midrange and bass.
+For a good demo of the speakers’ overall sound quality, try listening to Shake It Up by the Cars — their stuff always has good stereo separation, so it’s a good test of this as well as the clarity of the vocals, midrange, and bass.

 What about time between charges?
 DBEST says you can get up to 20 hours wireless (40 if wired, which means connecting the main speaker directly to a USB socket on a computer), but “up” means nothing.
 How about I turn them on and leave them on during the workday while playing tunes from my computer to give me some indication of when a recharge is needed?
 Eight hours and going strong before I had to move on to other things.
 That’ll do pig, that’ll do.

 Bottom line: That the DBEST Duo Bluetooth Rechargeable Mini-Speaker Set performs well is one thing.
-That a $70 retail results in a pair of speakers that are easy to transport, good to look at and work efficiently through Bluetooth is another.
+That a $70 retail results in a pair of speakers that are easy to transport, good to look at, and work efficiently through Bluetooth is another.
 You need to call out for a pair of portable speakers if your mobile device (smartphone, tablet, laptop, etc.) is the main conveyor of music and you don’t always want headphones glued to your ears when out and about.
 The DBEST Duo Bluetooth Rechargeable Mini-Speaker Set will respond.